Life is unpredictable, and probability is our best mathematical handle on real-world uncertainty.

 Let be the sample space for a single fair coin flip.
 H and T are not random variables, but if we assign the number 1 to H and the number 0 to T, then we've just created one: counts the number of heads in a single coin flip.

-We don't know what will be after a flip, but we can compute the probability that we observe upon flipping the coin.
+We don't know what will be before a flip, but we can compute the probability that we observe upon flipping the coin.
 What is

 Let's make things more interesting by flipping the fair coin three times consecutively.